Free: Healthy 5-Ingredient Meals EbookGet It Now

 What side dishes can you serve with bacon wrapped chicken to make a complete meal?
 Check out these ideas for some tasty combinations:

-- Vegetables – To balance out the richness of the main dish, add a veggie side like sauteed eggplant, Instant Pot cauliflower, crispy smashed brussels sprouts, roasted green beans, or sauteed broccoli.
+- Vegetables – To balance out the richness of the main dish, I like to make eggplant recipes, easy Instant Pot cauliflower, crispy smashed brussels sprouts, roasted green beans, or sauteed broccoli.

-- Cheesy Sides – Pair this main with cheesy asparagus, cauliflower mac and cheese, or cheesy yellow squash for the ultimate comfort meal.
+- Cheesy Sides – Pair this main with cheesy asparagus or a cheesy squash recipe for the ultimate comfort meal.

 - Potatoes – Classic sides like roasted potatoes and mashed potatoes (or mashed cauliflower) pair perfectly with chicken.
 If you brushed maple syrup on the bacon wrapped chicken, roasted sweet potatoes are the perfect pairing.